Harbin Y-12: Design and development

+In 1999, HAMC was reorganised into Hafei Aviation Industry (HAI).

 The latest development is the Y-12F, which is almost a new design with many improvements: new wings, landing gear, fuselage, more powerful engines, and extended payload and range.
-The Y-12F made its maiden flight on December 29, 2010, received CAAC type certification on December 10, 2015, and FAA type certification on February 22, 2016.
+The Y-12F made its maiden flight on December 29, 2010, received CAAC type certification on December 10, 2015, FAA type certification on February 22, 2016, and type certification from the EASA on July 13, 2023.
 In 2015, Kenmore Air announced that they would begin development of floats for the Y-12 for FAA certification.
 The Y-12 completed the FAA evaluation flight tests for its automatic flight control system on June 30, 2018, with its performance meeting the requirements, said AVIC Harbin Aircraft Industry Company Ltd (AVIC HAFEI).